Yahyarumzan/shifra-content/safwa-al-tafsir/93 Decoding Surah al Duha.md

 > O *Jibril*, go to *Muhammad* and ask him why he is crying

-Although God already knows why.
+Verily God already knows why.
 Then, *Jibril* went to the prophet (ﷺ) and asked him so that the prophet (ﷺ) informed him.
 Then, God said:

+> O *Jibril*, go to *Muhammad* and tell him:
+>
-> O Jibril, go to *Muhammad* and tell him that We will satisfy you with your people, so don't grieve.
+> > We will satisfy you with your people, so don't grieve.

 In the following narration: